shoes/shoesrb.com/_posts/2014-05-10-shoes-4pre1-release.md

 ## How do I get shoes 4 and run it?

-Alright, alright - enough talking!
+Alright, alright—enough talking!

-At first you have to install [JRuby](http://jruby.org/) - preferably a version of the 1.7 series (most current release is 1.7.12).
+At first you have to install [JRuby](http://jruby.org/)—preferably a version of the 1.7 series (most current release is 1.7.12).
 If you use rvm you can do it like this: `rvm install jruby`